Bryanx/cakecutter/README.md

 # CakeCutter
-A tiny annotation library for injecting styledAttributes into custom views.
+A tiny annotation library for injecting styled attributes into custom views.

 ## Example
 Traditional way of loading styled attributes: